 Over 12 million people an identity theft victim every year.
-Identity theft changes lives forever!
-Victims may not even know their identity has been stolen until they receive phone calls from debt collectors for debts they do not owe.
+The harmful effects of identity theft are life changing and last a lifetime.
+Victims may not even know their identity has been stolen until they receive debt collection calls for debts they do not owe.
 Others may discover they are an identity theft victim when they are denied credit or cannot get a job because of false background check information.

 Download your free identity theft report HERE.

-If the credit reporting agencies break the law, then consumers have the right to sue them in federal court.
-You may be entitled to actual and statutory damages, plus attorney’s fees.
+If the credit reporting agencies break the law, then consumers have the right to sue them in federal court for actual and statutory damages, plus attorney’s fees.
 Micah Adkins represents victims of identity theft in federal court all over the country.
 Our firm includes lawyers licensed in Alabama, Florida, Georgia, Mississippi, New York, Tennessee, Texas and Virginia.
-We maintain offices in Alabama and Georgia and we can meet with you in person or by phone for a free consultation.
+We can meet with you in person or by phone for a free consultation.

 Here are some of the identity theft stories we are following: